Some potential clients come to us with their new pillar/cluster model they’ve worked tirelessly on. And then we have to tell them it won’t work.

 The topic cluster works best for brands going for high volume, very broad keywords.
 For HubSpot, this method made perfect sense as their core topics are big picture like “marketing” and “sales.”
 If your business is in a similar situation, the topic cluster is definitely a good fit.
 Some examples include:

-- Siege Media with pillars covering “link building” and “content marketing”
+• Siege Media with pillars covering “Digital PR” and “content marketing”

-If you’re still unsure, return to the quote from HubSpot above — is your topic pillar ranking for a giant head term or something more long tail?
+If you’re still unsure, return to the quote from HubSpot above — is your topic pillar ranking for a giant head term or is it a long-tail keyword?
 If the latter, this method may not be the best fit.

 Clean Up Before You Cluster

 If you’re looking to overhaul your content architecture, there are so many routes out there!
-The best one for one site may not be the best solution for yours, so take your time and map out an IA that produces the results you want.
+The best path for one site may not be the best solution for yours.
+So take your time and map out an IA or get some help from content marketing professionals to achieve the results you want.